medhiwb/algorithms-project/README.md

 The following files are needed:
   - main.py
   - algorithms.py
+  - initial_state.txt

 How to run the program:
   - Run the main.py program

-    Both the main.py and algorithms.py files should be present in the same directory in order for successful running of the program
+   The main.py, algorithms.py, and initial_state.txt files should be present in the same directory in order for successful running of the program

 Sample Output
 --------------------